flare-foundation/docs/docs/technology/state-connector.md

 #### Incentivized Attestation Providers

 The minimal requirement to introduce new real-world events to Flare is to pass a vote via a default set of _incentivized_ attestation providers.
-This set always directly mirrors the current set of Flare Time Series Oracle (FTSO) providers, creating a parallel duty in addition to their regular price provider role.
-For their State Connector work, they receive an additional 1% inflation per year of the network's native asset FLR, or SGB on Songbird.

 #### Local Attestation Providers